-Wendy Lipworth is a bioethicist and health social scientist.
+Wendy Lipworth is a bioethicist and health social scientist and Professor of Bioethics at Macquarie University.
 She completed her medical degree at UNSW in 1999, and moved into academia in 2002.
 She has since completed a MSc by research (Sydney University) on biobanking ethics; a PhD (Sydney University) on the ethics of journal peer review; and a Postdoctoral Fellowship at UNSW on pharmaceutical policy.
-She is currently a Senior Research Fellow and NHMRC Career Development Fellow at the Centre for Values, Ethics and the Law in Medicine.